-Stocking Island is a small, long, narrow island off the port of Georgetown, Great Exuma Island, Bahamas.
-The island has a population of only 10.
-It is one mile from Government Dock, Georgetown, across the harbor.
-This long narrow island protects Georgetown from ocean waves, creating a natural harbor.
-There is one high hill, known locally as the Beacon, which is capped with an old, unused gas beacon.
+Stocking Island is a small, long, narrow island off the port of George Town, Great Exuma Island, Bahamas.
+The Island has a population of only 10.
+It is one mile from Government Dock, George Town, across the harbor.
+This long narrow Island protects George Town from ocean waves, creating a natural harbor.
+One high hill, known locally as the Beacon, is capped with an old, unused gas beacon.

-On Stocking Island, the summers are hot, humid, and mostly cloudy.
-The winters comfortable, dry, and mostly clear.
-It is windy year round.
-Over the course of the year, the temperature typically varies from 70°F to 88°F and is rarely below 65°F or above 90°F.
+The summers are hot, humid, and mostly cloudy.
+The winters are comfortable, dry, and mostly clear.
+It is windy year-round.
+Over the year, the temperature typically varies from 70°F to 88°F and is rarely below 65°F or above 90°F.

 Stocking Island: Things to see and do

-- Snorkel or dive the island’s blue holes, coral gardens, and undersea caves.
-The Island is home to some of the oldest known macro-fossils on earth known as stromatolites.
+- Snorkel or dive into the Island’s blue holes, coral gardens, and undersea caves.
+The Island is home to some of the oldest known macro-fossils on earth, stromatolites.

 - Visit the Chat and Chill, a popular bar/restaurant accessible only by boat.
 Enjoy the restaurant’s famous pig roast held every Sunday.
 Music, island drinks, and a deliciously seasoned and smoked pig served Bahamian style.

 - Relax on the idyllic white beach.